 I knew with certainty that I could not do it on my own.

-That night, alone in my room, I wrote a simple letter asking Him for forgiveness and for the saving of my soul.
+That night, alone in my room, I wrote a simple letter asking Him to forgive my sins and save my soul.
 Immediately, He breathed life into my spirit, like a newborn baby’s first breath outside the womb.

 I had been born again, adopted into His family, and risen to live in victory with my Creator.